Basic electronics for beginners (Step by step guide 2024)

 The next component is the transistor.

-Dear, you see we have almost covered the whole circuit.
+If you see the above circuit, you will be happy we have almost covered the whole circuit.
 Well done.

 4. Transistor